 - Cut each sheet into six rectangles 6cm x 10cm, then bring the excess dough together and roll out and cut into six more.

-- Lay out the rectangles onto to baking sheet, then taking two rectangles in turn, brush one entirely with egg and spoon about 1 tbsp of mince meat and a sprinkle of white chocolate chips onto the other.
+- Lay out the rectangles onto to baking sheet, then taking two rectangles in turn, brush one entirely with egg and spoon about 1 tbsp of lemon curd.

 - Sandwich the two pieces together and use a fork to press the edges together to seal.
 Brush egg wash across the top and prick the centre with a fork to allow steam to escape.
 Repeat with remaining rectangles until you have 6 tarts, then put into the oven and bake for 20 minutes until golden.